microsoft/CameraTraps/visualization/README.md

 # Visualization tools

-This directory contains some stand-alone Python utility scripts that you can use to visualize the output files from our animal detector (and soon our classifier too).
+This directory contains some stand-alone Python utility scripts that you can use to visualize various incoming and predicted labels on images.

 ## Environment setup